To the Rescue

 I have a young friend in India named Monu.
 When I wrote that we invited a family of seven to borrow our house while we were away in California, he was flabbergasted.
 He wrote, "You are indeed very kind and considerate.
 Here if someone is allowed to stay in your house for free you will either lose your house or your belongings!
 When you come back they might claim your house as theirs or they might demand a share!
 If you leave your estate to a caretaker and do not go there for some time you might end up with people trespassing into your territory and building huts to claim a part of the property.
 So we have to be careful all the time.
 We have given land and houses to loyal staff who have served us but can't let someone cheat us!"

 To me, the cultural perspective he describes reaches to the core of America's debate over illegal immigration.
 Nearly all Americans are immigrants or have ancestors who were.
 Many illegal immigrants are grateful for the opportunity to work in America.
 They are hard workers and have no desire to claim anything they have not rightfully earned.
-But they are still illegal, and not every illegal shares our cultural perspective.
+But they are still illegal.
+They compete with legal immigrants for work, unfairly because employers can avoid paying minimum wage or employment taxes.

 No one can safely assume that everyone sees things as they do.
 There's a difference between inviting friends to stay in your home and opening your door wide to strangers and possibly thieves.
 The immigration debate tends to swirl around overgeneralizations.
-Americans opposed to illegal immigration may not be the least opposed to legal immigration, in the same way that people opposed to illegal drug sales may have no objection at all to legal drug sales.
+Americans opposed to illegal immigration may not be the least opposed to legal immigration, in the same way that people opposed to illegal drugs have no objection to legal drugs.

 Source: www.SusanCAnthony.com, ©Susan C. Anthony